postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 At any time during your Auto-Flex billing cycle, [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add users to your team regardless of available seats.

-Before your Auto-Flex billing cycle renews, all billing and admin team members receive a notification about any new users you added during that time period.
+Before your Auto-Flex billing cycle renews, all Billing and Admin team members receive a notification about any new users you added during that time period.

 > Annual plans receive a notification two weeks before their quarterly cycle renews, and monthly plans receive a notification one week before their monthly cycle renews.